 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.

 The backbone of polyurea waterproofing lies in chemistry.
-Polyurea is a product of step-growth polymerisation, a reaction between an isocyanate component (aromatic or aliphatic) and a synthetic resin blend component through an amine-terminated polymer or an amine-terminated chain extender.
+Polyurea is a product of step-growth polymerisation, a reaction between an isocyanate component (aromatic polyurea or aliphatic polyurea) and a synthetic resin blend component through an amine-terminated polymer or an amine-terminated chain extender.
 This reaction generates an elastomer with remarkable elasticity and durability.
 Furthermore, polyurea features fast reactivity and curing times, often setting within seconds to minutes of application, which makes it highly favourable in rapid project turnovers.

-Polyurea demonstrates excellent adhesion properties, forming a strong bond with a variety of substrates, including concrete, metals, and wood.
-This excellent adhesion ensures a seamless and continuous waterproof barrier, eliminating the possibility of leaks that might occur at the joints or seams, a common issue with traditional waterproofing systems.
-Moreover, this superior adhesion contributes to the overall durability and longevity of the polyurea waterproofing system.
+Polyurea demonstrates excellent adhesion properties, forming a strong bond with a variety of substrates.This includes metal, wood and concrete coating.
+The excellent adhesion of polyurea coatings ensures a seamless and continuous waterproof barrier.
+This eliminates the possibility of leaks at the joints or seams, a common issue with traditional waterproofing systems.
+Moreover, this superior adhesion contributes to the overall durability and longevity of surfaces which are waterproofed with polyurea coatings.

-Despite its superior performance, polyurea waterproofing requires minimal maintenance.
+Despite its superior performance, polyurea coatings requires minimal maintenance.
 Its robust physical properties and resistance to environmental factors minimize the need for repairs or replacements.
-Regular inspections and routine cleaning are generally sufficient to maintain the performance of the polyurea coating.
-This low-maintenance nature saves time and reduces long-term costs, further enhancing the cost-effectiveness of polyurea as a waterproofing solution.
+Regular inspections and routine cleaning are normally sufficient to maintain the performance of the polyurea coating.
+The low-maintenance requirements reduces long-term costs, further enhancing the cost-effectiveness of polyurea coatings.

 Polyurea's robust durability contributes to its extended longevity.
 It can withstand prolonged exposure to tough conditions without sacrificing its protective quality.
 In fact, when properly applied and maintained, polyurea waterproofing systems have been reported to last upwards of 25 to 30 years.

 The operational nature of water and wastewater treatment plants entails constant water exposure and frequent encounters with a variety of chemicals.
 The robust chemical resistance and watertight properties of polyurea render it a suitable lining for tanks, basins, and pipes within these facilities.
-This part of our discussion will focus on the application of polyurea within these critical environments.

 1. Equipment Maintenance and Calibration